What is the MODE Function?

 In financial analysis, the function can be useful in calculating mode for a given dataset.
 For example, for a dataset of a million people, we can assign numbers to individual purchases such as TV=1, iPad=2, Cell Phone=3.
 The data can serve as an important and valuable marketing tool.
 Using the function, we can see how frequently consumers bought each of the above gadgets.

 The function uses the following arguments:

 - Number1 (required argument) – The number arguments are a set of one or more numeric values (or arrays of numeric values) for which we want to calculate the mode.

 - Arguments can either be numbers or names, arrays, or references that contain numbers.

 - If an array or reference argument contains text, logical values, or empty cells, the values are ignored by this function.
 However, any cells with the value zero are included.

 - Arguments that are error values or text that cannot be translated into numbers cause errors.

 How to use the MODE Function in Excel?

-As a worksheet function, the MODE function can be entered as part of a formula in a cell of a worksheet.
+As a worksheet function, this function can be entered as part of a formula in a cell of a worksheet.
 To understand the uses of the function, let us consider a few examples: